The basal plate is a synonym for the maternal side of the placenta. The fetal side of the placenta is termed the chorionic plate.

 The bronchus intermedius runs distal to the right upper lobe bifurcation and follows the trajectory of the right main bronchus 1.
 Its m...

-Brown adipose tissue (BAT) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis) especially in the newborn.
-It constitutes ~5% of body mass in the newborn and tends to disappear in adulthood.
-It is importa...
+Brown adipose tissue (BAT) (also known as brown fat) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis), especially in the newborn.
+It constitutes ~5% of body mass in the newborn and tends to reduce mar...

 The buccal nerve is the only purely sensory branch of the anterior division of the mandibular division of the trigeminal nerve.
 It is not to be confused with the buccal branch of the facial nerve.